Offline & Encrypted Personal E-Mail

 - Perform random actions on the mouse and on the keyboard in order to gain entropy while generating the keys (this is optional, and fun).

-Then, we enter the following command to see the secret key ID (only the first line is the command, the rest is the output).
+Then, we enter the following command to see the secret key ID.

 We then generate a new RSA keypair with the same process.
 This time, we might provide a comment when prompted, in order to make the new keypair more recognizable.
 When the generation is complete, we note the ID of the new key as well.